782618297/io_scene_scs/Global-Settings.md

-Global Settings hold common settings to whole SCS Blender Tools addon and are defined per-machine not per-blender file like any other properties in Blender.
+Global Settings hold common settings to whole SCS Blender Tools addon and are defined either per-machine or per-blender file, depending on user choice.

-> NOTE: Altered items are written to the settings file (config.txt) immediately, so the next time you start Blender all the settings will be preserved, even if application experience crash.
-If you want to reset settings to default navigate to installed Blender Tools in file browser, delete file "io_scs_tools/config.txt" and restart Blender.

-***Global Settings*** sub-palette can be find within ***SCS Tools*** palette in ***Scene*** settings of the Properties window.
+***Global Settings*** sub-palette can be found within ***SCS Tools*** panel in ***Scene*** settings of the Properties window.

 [[images/SCS_Tools_Properties_-_icons_01.png]]

-There are two sub-palettes: ***Path Settings*** and ***Display Settings***.
+There are two sub-panels (categorizing most of the properties into proper layout) and panel for uncategorised global settings.

 [[images/SCS_Tools_Globals_01.png]]